i32ropie/best-memes-bot/README.md

 This command will work as `/memes` but just navigating through the saved memes (So the user can see easily the memes he likes).

-- [ ] Add extra functionalities for admins and users

-Let admins set mods and let users get their stats / info.

-- [ ] Upload the bot strings to Transifex

-Since the bot will be an open source, I would like to have the strings uploaded to Transifex, just in case someone wants to use the bot in their own language and want to help to translate it.

-- [ ] Let the users decide their language

-Right now the bot automatically gets the user language from Telegram, but in the future would be nice to let users decide their language.

-- [ ] Add categories to the memes I already have

-I just added ~700 memes but none of them have any category yet.

 - [x] Add the 'upload meme' infrastructure

 Gotta make something to let the users upload new memes.